freednara/NextGenENOS/.history/docs/REGISTRATION_HANDLER_SETUP_GUIDE_20250811113531.md

-# CommunityRegistrationHandler Setup Guide
+# ENOS_CommunityRegistrationHandler Setup Guide

 ## **Configuring Automatic Cart Creation for New Community Users**

-**Purpose**: This guide walks the admin through configuring the `CommunityRegistrationHandler` class to automatically create shopping carts for new community users upon registration.
+**Purpose**: This guide walks the admin through configuring the `ENOS_CommunityRegistrationHandler` class to automatically create shopping carts for new community users upon registration.

 ---